Williamson shrugs off record 18th Test ton

 Henry Nicholls, who had anchored for Williamson at the other end, is 49 not out from 143 deliveries, while BJ Watling is on 17.

-England had embarrassed themselves on day one, torn to shreds by Kiwi paceman Trent Boult and Tim Southee, who took all 10 wickets.
+England were embarrassed on day one, torn to shreds by Kiwi paceman Trent Boult and Tim Southee, who took all 10 wickets.

 They were skittled in less than 21 overs.

-Williamson said Boult and Southee had given New Zealand a solid platform for victory, but they couldn't be complacent.
+Williamson said Boult and Southee had given New Zealand a solid base for victory, but they couldn't be complacent.

 More rain is forecast for much of the weekend.